- 300 g wheat flour

 - 1 Tbsp agave syrup

 - Ice cubes

 - Black pepper, freshly ground

 - For the lucky pigs mix wheat flower, baking powder and salt in a bowl.
-Stir vegan curd substitute with soy drink and sunflower oil until smooth and pour into the bowl with the dry incidents.
+Whisk the vegan curd substitute with soy drink and sunflower oil until smooth and pour into the bowl with the dry incidents.
 Stir everything with a hand-held stirrer (dough hooks) until it’s an evenly smooth dough.
-Let rest for 10 minutes.
-Meanwhile whisk some oat cuisine with a dollop of tomato paste.
+Let the dough rest for 10 minutes.
+Meanwhile, whisk some oat cuisine with a dollop of tomato paste.

-- Roll the dough onto a flour covered surface app 2cm thick and cut 5 big circles (app 6 to 7 cm in diameter) with a round cookie cutter or a glass.
+- Roll the dough onto a flour covered surface approx. 2cm thick and cut 5 big circles (approx. 6 to 7 cm in diameter) with a round cookie cutter or a glass.

-Place the dough peaces on a baking paper covered baking tray and brush some of the out cuisine mix on top of them.
+Place the dough pieces onto a lined baking sheet and brush on some of the oat cuisine mix.

-Use the rest of the dough to form 5 more, now smaller, circles – they’re gonna be the pig’s snout.
+Use the rest of the dough to form 5 more, now smaller, circles – they are going to be the pig’s snout.
 Cut two holes in each and place them on top of the 5 bigger circles.
-Form ears from the rest of the dough and put them on the lucky piglets and brush some oat mix onto the snout and ears as well.
-Last use pumpkin seeds, raisins, or some such as eyes for the lucky piglets.
+Form ears from the rest of the dough and put them on the lucky piglets and brush some oat cuisine onto the snout and ears as well.
+Lastly, use pumpkin seeds or raisins as eyes for the lucky piglets.
 Bake the piglets for about 30 minutes at 180°C until golden brown.

 - For the spicy filled bred bun wash the zucchini and cut length wise into thin strips with a peeler or knife.
 Heat some oil in a frying pan and fry the zucchini strips from both sides for about 1 to 2 minutes.
 Take the zucchini out of the pan and put aside.